 Happy Birthday to You!! … and you … and you and you?!?!
 The Birthday Paradox

-Despite its name, the Birthday Paradox isn’t actually a traditional paradox, but is a brain teaser that reveals how our intuition about probability can lead us astray.
+Despite its name, the Birthday Paradox isn’t actually a traditional paradox, but is a phenomenon that reveals how our intuition about probability can lead us astray.
 The Birthday Paradox states that the probability of two people sharing the same birthday grows relative to the number of possible pairings of people, not just the group’s size.
 According to this theory, with just 23 people in a room, there’s over a 50% chance that at least two people share the same birthday.
 This probability soars to over 99% when you increase the group size to 70.
-For most of us, this doesn’t feel right; after all, there are 365 days in a year, so you’d expect to need a much larger crowd to see any repeats.
-But that’s where our intuitive sense fails us, and probability takes the spotlight.
+Given that their are 365 possible birthdays a year, for most of us, on the surface, this doesn’t feel right.
+But that’s where our intuitive sense fails us, and probability can enlighten how this effect works.

-Let’s dig a little deeper.
-To understand this, let's see how many unique pairs are possible in a group of 23 people - as the probability of two people sharing the same birthday grows relative to the possible pairings of people.
-To do this, we can use the combinations formula:
+To understand the Birthday Paradox, let's see how many unique pairs are possible in a group of 23 people - as the probability of two people sharing the same birthday grows relative to the possible pairings of people.
+To do this, we can use the combinations formula (the number of people represented by n):

-From this calculation, we can see that there are 253 possible pairs.
-We can calculate the complement probability as 1 minus the probability that you would not share a birthday with someone (there are 364 different dates out of the 365 days that are NOT your birthday), to the exponent of the number of unique pairs.
+This shows us that there are 253 possible pairs.
+Thus, we can calculate the complement probability as 1 minus the probability that you would not share a birthday with someone (there are 364 different dates out of the 365 days that are NOT your birthday), to the exponent of the number of unique pairs.

 From this, you get a 50.05% chance that at least two people share a birthday in a group of 23.
-Voila!
+Fun! ...
+Right?

 Why does this feel so counterintuitive?
 Humans aren’t naturally equipped to grasp probability in large group interactions.
 Most of us would predict we’d need at least half the calendar year’s worth of people for a reasonable chance of a shared birthday.
 But that reasoning ignores the pairwise nature of the match-up game.
 As we calculated previously, in a group of 23 people, there are actually 253 unique pairs.
 That’s 253 potential comparisons for a birthday match — a lot more than just comparing one person to the group.